mobizt/Firebase-ESP32/README.md

 Serial.println(jsonStr);

 /*
-The result of above code
+The result of the above code

 {
     "name": "Living Room",